biologist79/ESPuino/README.md

 * Music starts to play right after a valid RFID-tag was applied
 * If `PLAY_LAST_RFID_AFTER_REBOOT` is active, ESPuino will remember the last RFID applied => music-autoplay
 * If a folder should be played that contains many mp3s, the playlist-generation can take a few seconds.
-* For some playmodes a filecache is available to speed up playlist-generation.
+* For all playmodes that are not single tracks or webradio a filecache is available to speed up playlist-generation.
 The cache is generated as you apply the corresponding RFID-tag for the first time.
+Use `CACHED_PLAYLIST_ENABLE` to enable it.
 * A file's name including path isn't allowed exceed 255 characters.
 * While playlist is generated Neopixel indicates BUSY-mode.
 * After last track was played, Neopixel indicates IDLE-mode.
-* In audiobook-mode, last play-position is remembered (position in actual file and number of track, respectively) when a new track begins of if pause-button was hit.
-* In webstream-mode the stream will instantly stop if WiFi-status is toggled to disabled.
-ESPuino will return to idle-mode and wait for new RFID-tag.

 ### Audiobook-mode
 This mode is different from the other ones because the last playposition is saved.
 Playposition is saved when...